sutrolabs/anansi/README.md

 Data structures that use constant memory by spilling to disk after crossing a size threshold.

-Currently the only support data structure is `AppendSet`.
+Currently the only supported data structure is `AppendSet`.

 ## Installation